 The mother believed that adequate consent was not taken.
-There had been no explanation of how the procedure would be performed, or by whom, and no explanation as to what the risks were, including known complications.
-The mother said that had she known of the complication risks she would not have let the procedure go ahead.
+There had been no explanation of how the procedure would be performed, or by who, and no explanation as to what the risks were, including known complications.
+The mother said if she had known about the complication risks, she would not have let the procedure go ahead.
 This raised a serious issue of the procedure being performed without appropriate consent and the family were seeking legal advice with respect to a clinical negligence claim against the trust.

 The student was asked to provide a statement.
 He sought advice from the MDU before doing so.

 The MDU medico-legal adviser suggested the student review the trust's policy on consent and the GMC guidance.
 This emphasises the importance of sharing information and discussing treatment options with patients/parents of young children and discussing side effects, complications and other risks.
-The student was advised to note paragraphs 26 and 27 which refer to the responsibility for seeking a patient's consent.
-The doctor who is to undertake the procedure should ideally obtain consent but if this is not possible the task should only be delegated to someone who is suitably trained and qualified and has sufficient knowledge about the procedure so that they can communicate the risks and answer questions.
+The student was advised to note paragraphs 42 and 47 which refer to the responsibility for seeking a patient's consent.
+The doctor who is to undertake the procedure should ideally obtain consent but if this is not possible, they are still responsible for making sure that the patient has been given all the information they need.
+The task should only be delegated to someone who is suitably trained and competent and has sufficient knowledge about the procedure so that they can communicate the risks and answer questions.

 Another issue raised by the incident caused the trust to look at its policy.
 It was not uncommon for fathers or grandparents to accompany children to the hospital and the usual practice was to obtain consent from the accompanying adult.
 The investigation into this complaint led to the trust adopting a policy that consent should only be obtained from a person with legal parental responsibility for the child.
 This would be the child's mother, and only under certain circumstances, the child's father.
 The father of a child has parental responsibility if he was married to the mother when the child was born or unmarried but with his name on the birth certificate.